Phil-CST-BCIT/fruits/README.md

 ZSPOKCMAJGQEQGM
 QBLMOPERSNCHTPD
 KEBANANABAPCPAQ
 MAQSHEZAPMTATOD

-and then the command prompt will ask the user to enter a name of a fruit in uppercase.
+the command prompt will ask the user to enter a name of a fruit in uppercase.
 If the user enters a correct one, then the user will win 1 point, and the letters will be replaced with '*'.